Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 ```clojure
 (1 2 3)
 ```
 There is no need for commas in Clojure to separate values.
-They are treated as a white space.
+We use a space instead.
 Clojure interpreter expects the first item in a list to be a function.
 In this simple example we will add 3 numbers. + is actually a function from clojure.core namespace (module in JS world).
 When we evaluate the expression we will get 6.
 ```clojure
 (+ 1 2 3) -> 6